VenusProtocol/venus-protocol-documentation/core-pool/comptroller-lens.md

-# Core Pool lens
+# ComptrollerLens

-- ComptrollerLens contract has functions to get view in to the number of tokens can be seized on liquidation and hypothetical liquidity and shortfall of a user-account.
+- The ComptrollerLens contract has functions to get the number of tokens that can be seized through liquidation, hypothetical account liquidity and shortfall of an account.

 # Solidity API